bioinfo-pf-curie/mpiBWA/README.txt

 This program optimizes access files and parallelizes the jobs alignment with BWA-MEM alignment v0.7.12.
 The input are fasta files of pair reads sequenced with Illumina technology (see sample files).
 Batch of 100M pair bases are loaded and aligned assuring the result is identical to classic BWA-MEM.
-This program optimize access file and parallelized the jobs for BWA-MEM alignment.
-The input are fastq files of pair reads sequenced with Illumina technology.
-Batch of 100M bases are loaded and aligned assuring the result is identical to classic BWA.

 Requirements
 ------------